Already booked? Sign in or create an account

 Bombay Canteen is one of Mumbai’s most bustling spots and offers options for those looking for just drinks, dinner, or a delicious Sunday brunch.
 Try the slow-braised oxtail or the pork vindaloo taco.
 If you’re craving sweets, there’s the tamil nadu dosa waffle, served with fresh whipped cream and coffee ice cream.

-Until recently, Mumbai was known to many as the city of Bombay, and today it’s one of the biggest and most populated cities in the world.
-Mumbai wears many hats as a city, kind of like New York, where it is a center of the film industry and keeps India’s strong financial pulse.
-The population of Mumbai is 20 million people, and a large chunk of city residents live in Mumbai’s famous slums.
+Until recently, Mumbai was known to many as the city of Bombay, and today it’s one of the biggest and most populated cities in the world, with a population of 20 million.
+Mumbai wears many hats; it’s the center of the Bollywood film industry, a tech hub, and also maintains India’s strong financial pulse.
 The official language spoken is Marathi, but residents in Mumbai often speak English, Hindi, and other regional dialects.
 Life’s pace here is fast and furious, but Mumbai’s best quality is how passionate city dwellers are about their events, festivals, film, and cuisine.

 Traditional taxis and ride-sharing app Uber are available in Mumbai.
 You’ll want to haggle on the fare with your driver if taking a conventional yellow taxi or a rickshaw.
-Taking a taxi is one of the easiest ways to get around in Mumbai because there are plenty of drivers roaming the streets near the cruise terminal, and destinations like the Taj Mahal Palace Hotel are only a 10-minute ride away.
+Taking a taxi is one of the easiest ways to get around and there are plenty of drivers waiting near the cruise terminal.
+Destinations like the Taj Mahal Palace Hotel are only a 10-minute ride away.

-Use the rupee (INR) during your Mumbai cruise and your time in India, as the rupee is the country’s official currency.
+The Indian rupee (INR) is the country’s official currency.
 You’ll also find U.S. dollars are commonly accepted, but you’ll get a better exchange rate when you use rupees.
 ATMs are scattered throughout Mumbai.
 If you have great taxi service, you can round up to the nearest bill or leave an extra rupee for them.
 Otherwise, tipping is 15-20% for servers and other services based on the quality of the service you receive.
 Haggling in markets and souvenir shops is common.